vloschiavo/powerwall2/README.md

 ======
 _(Based on firmware version 1.15.0)_

-This is a list of api URLs and some random thoughts I've been able to pull together from the interwebz and other urls I've been able to reverse engineer from my local gatway.
+This is a list of api URLs and some random thoughts I've been able to pull together from the interwebz and other functions we've been able to reverse engineer from the local gateway.
+(This is not the [ Tesla Owner API](https://timdorr.docs.apiary.io/#)).

-Powerwall Web UI
+Powerwall 2 Web UI
 ---
 The web UI provides ~~an instantaneous~~ 250-500ms average(?) power flow diagram an access to the wizard.
 Hit your local gateway IP with a browser, i.e. _http://192.168.xxx.xxx/